Illia Kovtun: 2022

-In late October through early November Kovtun competed at the World Championships.
-While there he qualified to the all-around final and was the first reserve for the parallel bars final.
+In late October through early November, Kovtun competed at the World Championships.
+While there, he qualified for the all-around final and was the first reserve for the parallel bars final.
 He finished seventh in the all-around.
-He next competed at the Arthur Gander Memorial where he placed first in the four-event all-around despite a rough start on floor exercise.
+He next competed at the Arthur Gander Memorial, where he placed first in the four-event all-around despite a rough start on floor exercise.

 2023

 Kovtun competed at the World Cups in Cottbus, Doha, and Baku.
 He won gold on parallel bars in Cottbus and Doha and silver in Baku behind Carlos Yulo.
-Additionally he won silver on floor exercise behind Milad Karimi in Baku.
-At the European Championships Kovtun became the European Champion on parallel bars, which is his first major title in his senior career.
+Additionally, he won silver on floor exercise behind Milad Karimi in Baku.
+At the European Championships, Kovtun became the European Champion on parallel bars, which is his first major title in his senior career.
 Additionally he won bronze in the all-around and on horizontal bar.
-At the Cairo World Cup Kovtun won gold on floor exercise, parallel bars, and horizontal bar and picked up bronze on pommel horse.
+At the Cairo World Cup, Kovtun won gold on floor exercise, parallel bars, and horizontal bar and picked up bronze on pommel horse.

-In October Kovtun competed at the 2023 World Championships alongside Nazar Chepurnyi, Igor Radivilov, Radomyr Stelmakh, and Oleg Verniaiev.
-During qualifications they finished twelfth as a team and qualified a full team to the 2024 Olympic Games.
-Individually Kovtun qualified to the all-around and parallel bar finals.
+In October, Kovtun competed at the 2023 World Championships alongside Nazar Chepurnyi, Igor Radivilov, Radomyr Stelmakh, and Oleg Verniaiev.
+During qualifications, they finished twelfth as a team and qualified a full team to the 2024 Olympic Games.
+Individually, Kovtun qualified for the all-around and parallel bar finals.
 During the all-around final Kovtun finished second behind reigning World Champion Daiki Hashimoto.
 In winning the silver medal, Kovtun set the record for Ukraine's highest all-around placement at the World Championships, beating the record Verniaiev set in 2019 and Kovtun himself matched in 2021.
-During the parallel bars final Kovtun finished fifth.
+During the parallel bars final, Kovtun finished fifth.